mayanksharma52/Book-Record-Application/README.md

 ## /books/{id}

 GET: Get a book by id.
-POST: Create/Add a book by id.
+PUT: Update a boook by id

 ## /books/issued